Our town of Bayeux constantly offers entertainment for locals and tourists.

 On November The firework: these lights from the Vauban Tower round off your beautiful summer evenings in style.

 Every Friday evening 11 p.m. on the quays of Port-en-Bessin

 The first city liberated from France in 1944, the City of Bayeux launched this award in 1994 to pay tribute to journalists and war reporters who, at the risk of their lives, open a window to the world.

-Exhibitions, screenings, book fair or even debate evening punctuate the week.
+At the beginning of october Exhibitions, screenings, book fair or even debate evening punctuate the week.

 In the presence of many journalists, the closing evening takes stock of current events and rewards the best reports.